 The Swedish summer berry pie is best enjoyed together with some vanilla sauce.
 It’s a classic Swedish dessert to eat during summer.

 This cake is a midsummer classic, and also one of the most delicious Swedish desserts.
 It’s a cake filled with fresh strawberries, custard, cream, and more strawberries on the top.

 If you ever visit Sweden during summer, you have to eat this cake.
 It’s a traditional summer cake to eat in my country.

 This Swedish dessert is so popular that it has its own day in Sweden, known as “fettisdagen”.

 It’s a cardamom flavored bun filled with almond paste and whipped cream with some powdered sugar on top.
 The combination of ingredients is simply delicious, especially if you like whipped cream.

-To enjoy this delicious bun you have to visit Sweden in February, since that’s the month we traditionally eat it.
-However, it’s also possible to find it at some bakeries all year round – but it’s not an easy task!
+To enjoy this delicious bun you have to visit Sweden in February since that’s the month we traditionally eat it.
+However, it’s possible to find it at a few bakeries all year round – but it’s not an easy task!

 Kanelbulle (cinnamon buns)